ACRLab/snazzy/docs/source/Data_analysis/Graphical_User_Interface.rst

 The description here refers to the image on the top of the file.

-The top app bar has buttons to change the data presentation.
+The top bar has buttons to change the data presentation.
-Below the top app bar there are two sliders.
+Below the top bar there are two sliders.
 The first is for the frequency cutoff, which controls how much the signal is smoothed for the finding peaks algorithm.
 The second is the peak width parameter, used to determine the start and end times of each peak.
 The sidebar presents which embryos are currently considered for plots and analysis, and which ones should be removed.